 On May 19, 2010, Geoglobal Resources (India) Inc. was appointed operator for the Myra and Sara licenses, subject to the execution of a joint operating agreement.
-A Joint Operating Agreement dated October 6, 2010 was signed on November 8, 2010 for each of the two licenses.
-The operator is a wholly owned subsidiary of Geoglobal Resources Inc.,("Geoglobal") a public company headquartered in Calgary.
-Alberta Geoglobal is primarily engaged since 2002 in exploration and development of oil and gas reserves - both on shore and off shore - in India.
-It has exploration rights through production sharing contracts in four offshore and on shore geological basins covering approximately 1.7 million net acress.
+A Joint Operating Agreement dated October 6, 2010 was signed on November 8, 2010 for each of the two licenses The operator is a wholly owned subsidiary of Geoglobal Resources Inc.,("Geoglobal") a public company headquartered in Calgary, Alberta Geoglobal is primarily engaged since 2002 in exploration and development of oil and gas reserves - both on shore and off shore - in India.
+It has exploration rights through production sharing contracts in four offshore and on shore geological basins covering approximately 1.7 million net acres.
 The operator has acquired a 5% working interest in the Myra and Sara licenses pro rata from the Lead Investors and IPC Cayman for USD \$1.2 million.
 The operator also has an option to acquire an additional 2.5% working interest in one or both licenses pro rata from the Lead Investors and IPC Cayman.

 The joint venture partners and the operator also entered into an option agreement dated as of May 19, 2010.
 Under this option agreement, the joint venture partners have the option to purchase up to a 12.5% ownership interest in a shallow water offshore drilling license known as the Samuel license, subject to the license being granted to the operator by the Israel Petroleum Commissioner.
-This agreement also provides that the joint venture partners shall have a right to increase their ownership interest in the Samuel license by a further 7.5% in return the operator is given a right to increase its interest in Sarah and Myra licenses by an additional 2.5%.
-The Samuel license has been granted to the operator, and IPC Cayman is entitled to acquire a 2.72% interest in the Samuel license, of which Bontan's share would be 2.09% and the minority shareholder of IPC Cayman will be entitled to the balance 0.63%.
+This agreement also provides that the joint venture partners shall have a right to increase their ownership interest in the Samuel license by a further 7.5% in return the operator; and IPC Cayman is entitled to acquire a 2.72% interest in the Samuel license, of which Bontan's share would be 2.09% and the minority shareholder of IPC Cayman will be entitled to the balance 0.63%.
 The Samuel license covers an area of approximately 400 square kilometers and is located in the Levantine Basin.